fuse_msg_size

 feature is called max_pages

-.
-There is a maximum max_pages
+there is a maximum max_pages

-256 (1MiB) and minimum of 1 (4KiB).
-The default used by Linux >=4.20,
+value of 256 (1MiB) and minimum of 1

-and hardcoded value used before 4.20, is 32 (128KiB).
-In mergerfs it's
+used by Linux >= 4.20, and hard coded value used before 4.20, is 32

-provide some abstraction.
+clear what it impacts and provide some abstraction.

 ,